tmakatos/qemu/docs/devel/vfio-user.rst

 * VFIO_IOMMU_GET_INFO

-However, once support for live migration for VFIO devices is finalized some of the above commands might have to be handled by the client.
+However, once support for live migration for VFIO devices is finalized some of the above commands may have to be handled by the client in their corresponding vfio-user form.
 This will be addressed in a future protocol version.

 Live Migration
 --------------